vPeteWalker/midway/diyfoundation/diyfoundation.rst

 .. figure:: images/20.png

-Open \https://*<Cluster Virtual IP>*:9440 in your browser and log in with the following credentials:
+Open `https://<Cluster-Virtual-IP>:9440` in your browser and log in with the following credentials:

 - **Username** - admin
 - **Password** - Nutanix/4u